-§ 12069.
+§ 12180.
 Other Requirements or Limitations in the Provision of Reasonable Accommodations and Examples.

-(a) Other Requirements or Limitations in the Provision of Reasonable Accommodations
+(a) Other requirements or limitations in the provision of reasonable accommodations include:

 (1) It is unlawful to charge a fee or require an additional deposit or financial contribution as a condition of receiving, processing, or granting a reasonable accommodation.